alopatindev/alopatindev.github.io/_drafts/career-shift-time.markdown

 - Game Development
 - Data Science

-Summarizing, for me a **perfect match** would be:
+Summarizing, for me the **perfect match** would be:

 - Client Side Development (particularly for GNU/Linux and maybe Android)
-- Modern Technology Stack with new languages (like [Rust](https://rust-lang.org) and [Scala](http://www.scala-lang.org) for instance), partially with Functional Programming
+- Modern Technology Stack with new languages (like [Rust](https://www.rust-lang.org) or [Kotlin](https://kotlinlang.org) for instance), partially with Functional Programming
 - Free/Libre and Open Source software **development** and **use**
-- Office in New Zealand and help with Relocation
+- Office in New Zealand and help with Relocation from Russia

 But that doesn't look realistic for various reasons.

 Or it does?
-There's actually [Mozilla](https://www.mozilla.org) with their new [Servo browser engine](https://servo.org) written in Rust by an awesome team distributed around the world (not sure they've got anyone in NZ though).
+There's actually [Mozilla](https://www.mozilla.org) with their new [Servo browser engine](https://servo.org) written in Rust by an awesome team distributed around the world (not sure they've got relocation support to NZ though).

 Wish they had such a full-time opportunity, I would apply right away.